Guidance explaining the export of controlled goods.

 Exporting military items

-There will be no changes to controls on the export of military items from the UK other than minor legislative fixes.
+There are no changes to controls on the export of military items from the UK (including Great Britain and Northern Ireland) other than minor legislative fixes.
+This ensures the continued operability of the legislation.

-You will need to continue to apply for licences as you do now.
+You need to continue to apply for licences.

 Exporting dual-use items

-From the UK to the EU and the Channel Islands
+From Great Britain to the EU and the Channel Islands

-ECJU has published the Open General Export Licence (OGEL) for exports of dual-use items to EU countries.
+ECJU has published the open general export licence (OGEL) for exports of dual-use items to EU member states from Great Britain.
 This licence also covers exports to the Channel Islands.

-This new export licence will remove the need for you to apply for individual licences and can be used immediately after 12 April 2019, following registration on SPIRE, the online export licensing system.
+The new licence removes the need for Great Britain exporters to apply for individual licences and can be used by those who have registered to use the licence on SPIRE, the online export licensing system.

-An export licence issued by one of the 27 EU countries will no longer be valid for export from the UK.
+An export licence issued by one of the 27 EU member states is no longer valid for export from Great Britain.

 From the EU to a non-EU country

-You will need a new licence, issued by an EU member state, for exporting dual-use items from EU member states to the UK.
+You need a licence, issued by an EU member state, for exporting dual-use items from EU member states to Great Britain.
+You should seek advice from the relevant EU member state licensing authority.

 The European Council has proposed to add the UK as a permitted destination to Union General Export Authorisation (GEA) EU001, to minimise any additional licensing burden for those exporting dual-use items from the EU to the UK.